briceduke/briceduke/posts/python-asap.md

 desc: 'This specific article will be targeted towards complete beginners, as I will be going over basic programming concepts; more advanced programmers are certainly welcome to peruse, though!'
 ---

 Hello there!
-I've been a DEV reader for a long time, but just recently I decided to make an account and maybe start posting.
+I've been a tech blog reader for a long time, but just recently I decided to start posting.
 I want to share what I know with everyone, and even if I'm able to help one person, that'd be amazing.

 I've decided to start writing bite-sized articles that will provide you a crash course on the concept.
 I thought that if I start with the easier languages and concepts and move to more advanced ones, beginners could follow along with me!